 Notes |

 - I am stuck on her ancestry: can anyone help?
-She is on the Kentucky Mysteries page.
+She and her husband were probably married in PA or MD or VA rather than Kentucky.

+One option out there on the internets names Sgt.
+James Thompson and (Nancy) Ann Perry as Margaret's parents.
 Sgt.
-Thompson was born in Scotland, served in the Revolution in the Maryland Line (he is in the DAR lineage volumes), moved to Virginia, and then to Kentucky.
-Ann Perry was from Prince George’s Co., Maryland, or Rhode Island.
+Thompson was born in Scotland, served in the Revolution in the Maryland Line, moved to Virginia and then to Kentucky.
+Ann Perry was from Prince George’s Co., Maryland, or [?]
+Rhode Island.
 They had 8 children (born in MD or VA) before moving to Bracken Co., KY.
 Their third child was named Margaret.
-Since there weren’t likely to be many Margaret Thompsons in Bracken Co. at the time, this makes it possible.

-And, note what the following discussion passes on about the Thompsons, a discussion of this Margaret in the context of a grandson (via Maria); this says that this branch of Thompsons were French:
+Other stories are out there too.
+Note e.g. this discussion of Margaret in the context of a grandson (via Maria); this says that this branch of Thompsons were French (!?):

 "The Doctor's [i.e., Dr. Elijah Currens Dimmitt] mother was born in Bracken county, the daughter of William and Margaret (Thompson) Currens.
 William Currens started the tannery just north of the town of Germantown, in Bracken county, ran the business successfully and continued in the same operation until his death, in 1844, at which time Robert P. Dimmitt was in charge as manager and closed up the business.
 The Thompsons were millers in former generations and French in genealogical descent.
 They built a number of mills in different states and some members of the family now reside in Indiana."
 [3, 4]